The Designated Prescribing Practitioner role

 How is access to the resource administered?

-Universities and Healthcare Trusts provide the Health and Education Co-operative with a list of email addresses for users of the resource for Designated Prescribing Practitioner preparation.
+For existing DPP students, Universities and Healthcare Trusts provide the Health and Education Co-operative with a list of email addresses for users of the resource for Designated Prescribing Practitioner preparation.
 Users are sent a link with their individual log-in details.
-Access will continue for the duration of a user’s role as Designated Prescribing Practitioner
+Access will continue for the duration of a user’s role as Designated Prescribing Practitioner.

 For further information and to discuss a suitable package to meet the needs of your academic staff and students, please contact email@example.com